-Milan Flower Show on 17, 18, 19 May 2019 — The Orticola Flower Show was created for Milan in 1996.
+Next Milan Flower Show on 8, 9, 10 May 2020 — The Orticola Flower Show was created for Milan in 1996.
 Ever since it began, Orticola has continued to be the most important Italian show for national and international specialised nurseries

 Not only this, it has also dedicated its proceeds to greening the city for the last 23 years.
 In this light Orticola will be involved in the improvement and maintenance of the Perego Garden, the Royal Palace Garden, the Palazzo della Triennale Garden and the extension of Flowering Allotments at Citylife, and continues with the new four-year cycle of “study days” started in 2017.

 The 2020 Milan Flower Show is scheduled on